aridoza/foundational-java/Concurrency/concurrency1.md

 Before we dive in, let's think: Why would we ever need to have multiple threads performing concurrent work?

 Amazon, for example, might have dozens (or millions) of customers using the site at the same time.
 Many of them are trying to perform a similar task: purchase a shiny new gadget.
-To complete the purchase, users certainly don't want to wait in line until all previous users are done; that's why they're shopping online.
+To complete the purchase, users certainly don't want to wait in line until all previous users are done; that's why they're shopping online!
 We expect the web application to handle these requests **concurrently**.

 Similarly, think of an application that requires a lot of database queries, file reads and writes, and service calls over a network.
 Do we want each outgoing request to wait for the other to return before it starts?
 Wouldn't it be better to have all requests process concurrently?